RodgerOliver/ethical-hacking/README.md

 So the variable `username` has a value of `hello` and `password` has a value of `world`.
 These variables are going to be passed to the server and run a SQL query, so you can inject code on them too.

 It is important to note that when the code is been injected into the browser it has to be encoded because the URL only works with encoded characters.
-Search for a URL Encode Decode to encode the signs that you pass to the URL.
+Search for a URL Encoder Decoder to encode the signs that you pass to the URL.

+You can also try to encode the code with HTML Entity Encoder Decoder.

 `%20 = (space)`